ConstantRobotics-Ltd/PanTilt/README.md

-## Deserialize template params
+## Deserialize PanTilt params

-[TemplateLibraryParams](#TemplateLibraryParams-class-description) class provides method **decode(...)** to deserialize params.
-Deserialization of template params necessary in case when you need to receive params via communication channels.
+[PanTiltParams](#PanTiltParams-class-description) class provides method **decode(...)** to deserialize params.
+Deserialization of PanTilt params is necessary in case when it is needed to receive params via communication channels.
 Method automatically recognizes which parameters were serialized by **encode(...)** method.
 Method declaration:

 ```cpp
 bool decode(uint8_t* data, int dataSize);